Books you need to read

 Every parent of a brain-injured child should read this book — no, scratch that: Anyone with a brain should read this book.
 It gives uplifting stories about scientists willing to reexamine the mechanical view of the human body and the patients they help to overcome the odds.

 The most important lesson to take from this book is that the human brain is always plastic.
-It doesn't matter if you're 8 or 80, you can still learn new things and that is because the human brain doesn't stop developing — ever
+It doesn't matter if you're 8 or 80, you can still learn new things and that is because the human brain doesn't stop developing — ever.

 I think often of the story of a boy with CP who didn't receive intensive therapy until age 4 who went on to help his Little League team to a national title.